brotherat/PSscripts/README.md

-# PSscripts
+# Powershell scripts

-Installs lataest version of Notepad++ on Windows
+Installs latest version of Notepad++ on Windows